 Sir Lancelot Spratt (James Robertson-Justice) gives his medical students a slating to remember over a patient.
-The patient is Dr Richard Hare (Michael Craig), a student who has fallen ill with jaundice and, in love with the enticing Night Nurse.
+The patient is Dr Richard Hare (Michael Craig), a student who has fallen ill with jaundice and is in love with the enticing Night Nurse.

 Though a box-office hit in its day, this comedy based on the Richard Gordon novels is even more episodic than others in the long-running series and comes over now as a thin excuse for a series of risqué encounters and double entendres.